 Rather than simply make digital information easier for you to find, Guru turned the process upside down and decided to have that information find you – when and where you need it most.

-Today, Guru partners with companies like Slack, Zendesk and Salesforce, amongst others, to help clients tap into their company’s collective knowledge.
+Today, Guru works with partners like Slack, Zendesk and Salesforce, amongst others, to help clients tap into their company’s collective knowledge.
 The more you use it, the better it gets to know your people and the information they need, reducing wasted time looking for documents, answering customer questions and communicating with peers.